New court challenge brought against Quebec's secularism law | CBC News

 Gender equality protections invoked

-The motion to be filed Friday points to such cases in arguing the consequences of Bill 21 are felt mainly by Muslim women, and so runs contrary to Section 28 of the Charter, which guarantees gender equality.
+The motion points to such cases in arguing the consequences of Bill 21 are felt mainly by Muslim women, and so runs contrary to Section 28 of the Charter, which guarantees gender equality.

 Premier François Legault's government has, in the past, rejected claims that the law is unfair to women by saying it doesn't single out any particular religion or gender.